-Fifty-four years ago today, John F. Kennedy was assassinated while riding in a motorcade in Dallas, Texas.
+Fifty-six years ago Thursday, John F. Kennedy was assassinated while riding in a motorcade in Dallas.

 For those of us who lived through that tragic time, images of the days that followed the killing flicker through our minds, much like the famous Zapruder movie of the actual shooting.